Oscar Torlasco table lamp 577 – New version – Catalogue picture

 Manufacturer: Lumi Cripa S.R.L., Via Imperia 20 and Piazza Missori 2, Milan, Italy.

-All these table lamps were designed in the late 1950s, early 1960s.
-Some of them were produced for many years.
+All versions of this table lamp were designed in the late 1950s and early 1960s.
+Some variants remained in production for many years.
 Model 577 was designed in 1960.

-In the book 1000 Lights: 1879 – 1959, by Charlotte & Peter Fiell and printed in 2005, it is said that this table lamp is a design by Giò Ponti from 1955 (page 523).
-But those are false assumptions.
-According to the Lumi company it is a lamp designed by Oscar Torlasco in 1960.
+In the book 1000 Lights: 1879–1959, by Charlotte & Peter Fiell, published in 2005, the lamp is attributed to a design by Giò Ponti from 1955 (page 523).
+However, this attribution is incorrect.
+According to the Lumi company, the lamp was designed by Oscar Torlasco in 1960.

 Oscar Torlasco

-Born in Rome, Italy in 1934, Oscar Torlasco designed many beautiful lamps.
-The most well known are the lamps he designed for the Lumi company.
-Torlasco designed for several Italian lighting manufacturers including Esperia, Stilux, Lamperti and Stilkronen.
+Born in Rome, Italy, in 1934, Oscar Torlasco designed many remarkable lamps.
+He is best known for his designs for the Lumi company.
+Torlasco also worked for several other Italian lighting manufacturers, including Esperia, Stilux, Lamperti, and Stilkronen.

 Lumi

-Today the company is still a workshop where materials are shaped according to the artist’s imagination.
-All crafting by hand, even by using modern technology.
-For many crystal lamps and chandeliers, Lumi produces today, Swarovski is involved.
-The company is since the beginning in family hands and the third generation is now at the helm.
+Today, Lumi still operates as a workshop where materials are shaped according to the designer’s imagination.
+All production is carried out by hand, even when modern technology is employed.
+For many of the crystal lamps and chandeliers produced today, Swarovski components are used.
+The company has remained family-owned since its foundation and is now led by the third generation.
 Lumi is part of the Falb group.

-Many thanks to Massimiliano from Antique and Design – Special Blu for the beautiful pictures and enthusiasm.
+Many thanks to Massimiliano from Antique and Design – Special Blu for the pictures.